The Sleep Disorder Center at Jones Memorial Hospital

 While weight loss, quitting smoking and avoiding alcohol are all recommended, these are the most common treatments:

-For more information about sleep disorders and the Sleep Center at Jones Memorial Hospital, call (585) 596-4114.
+For more information, talk to your healthcare provider about a referral to the Sleep Center at Jones Memorial Hospital.